Marie MONCADA

 • Institution where the thesis was defended: University of Versailles Saint-Quentin-en-Yvelines.

-• Year of defense: 2019.
+• Year of thesis defense: 2019.

-• Thesis advisor: Patrick HASSENTEUFEL.
+• Thesis Advisor: Patrick HASSENTEUFEL.

 • Members of the jury: